 Last Updated on

-Whenever I pick my my kids up from school, I generally ask about their day.
+Whenever I pick my kids up from school, I generally ask about their day.
 They are not usually the most elaborate communicators!

 However, it’s important to engage with our children at any age, and to keep the lines of communication open.

 I don’t ask my son questions to be nosy (well, maybe I do a little); I ask because I genuinely want to know how his day went.
-I want him to feel comfortable talking to me about life outside of home.
+I want him to feel comfortable talking to me about life outside of our home.